ployst/ployst.github.io/_posts/2015-12-17-letsencrypt-on-kubernetes.markdown

 ## Getting a certificate

-Letsencrypt is great to use - it'll give us a free 90-day certificate for the cat name service, and we can completely automate fetching new ones.
+[Letsencrypt](https://letsencrypt.org/about/) is great to use - it'll give us a free 90-day certificate for the cat name service, and we can completely automate fetching new ones.

+The verification step is done by expecting a shared secret to be present at a particular url on the domain being certified.

 [TODO: put this in a box or something]

 WARNING: There are strict low quotas on the production letsencrypt endpoint, [use the --server flag][letsencrypt-staging-please] to specify the staging server during testing or face being locked out for a week.

-But for letsencrypt to work with our proxy, we need:
+But for letsencrypt to work with our proxy, we need to be able to:

- - To be able to trigger a certificate fetch
+ - trigger a certificate fetch
- - To be able to serve the challenge that letsencrypt gives us (verification)
+ - serve the challenge that letsencrypt gives us (verification)
- - To be able to store the certificate somewhere that the proxies will have access to.
+ - store the certificate somewhere that the proxies will have access to.

 ## Secrets magic

 Kubernetes [secrets](http://kubernetes.io/v1.1/docs/user-guide/secrets.html)
 allow sensitive information to be stored outside of your application but accessible by any containers in the namespace.
-This is a great way to store certificates that will be updated infrequently but read by potentially many proxies.
+This is a great way to store private keys and certificates that will be updated infrequently but read by potentially many proxies.

 The [walkthrough][nginx-ssl-proxy-walkthrough] shows how these can be used with the nginx-ssl-proxy to provide your proxy with certificates